ShreyaPrasad1209/CodingNotes/DSAlgo_Basics.md

 > If an operator with higher precidence (BODMAS) is already present in stack when pushing above then pop it and append to expression.
 If paranthesis close then pop and append insides.

 //Infix to prefix
 > Scan right to left.
 In the end reverse the expression.
+The behavior of paranthesis will also change. () will become )( during traversal

 //Prefix to infix
 > Scan right to left.
 > If operand push on stack otherwise s1 = pop s2 = pop push (s1 operator s2) on the stack again.
+> Pop the stack to get the output

+//Postfix to infix
+> Scan left to right.
+> If operand push on stack otherwise s1 = pop s2 = pop push (s1 operator s2) on the stack again.
+> Pop the stack and reverse it to get output

 //Postfix to prefix
 > Scan left to right.